sharonelis/ProgramLanguage/README.md

 ---

 ## Conclusion
-Your functional language interpreter allows you to execute functional code easily, build anonymous functions, and run recursive expressions.
+our functional language interpreter allows us to execute functional code easily, build anonymous functions, and run recursive expressions.
 The REPL provides a convenient tool for real-time development and testing, and the test suite ensures accurate output and reliability.